neo-project/docs/en-us/node/cli/2.9.0/api/getapplicationlog.md

 # getapplicationlog Method

 Returns the contract log based on the specified txid.

-> [!Note]
->
-> You need to run the command `dotnet neo-cli.dll --log` to enable logging before invoking this method.
 The complete contract logs are stored under the ApplicationLogs directory.

 ## Parameter Description